Listen to this article.

 You may also find that your anger manifests in resentment.
 You may resent the doctor for delivering your diagnosis.
 You may resent every pregnant person you see or every healthy birth happening around you.
 You may resent every question you have to field about your pregnancy or every aspect of the process that reminds you of how broken this all is.
 These feelings of anger, in all the forms it can manifest in, are normal.
 There is nothing inherently wrong with these emotions.
 Where this emotion becomes right or wrong, good or bad, is the action you take as a result of these feelings.

 If you are justifying damaging behavior to yourself, your significant other, or the people around you, you have taken a normal and valid emotion and twisted it into something bad.
 It is important to not bottle up your feelings of anger.
 Writing these feelings down or talking through them with your significant other, someone in your support network, or with a professional can make all the difference.
 Holding space for this emotion, validating it and allowing it to breathe, is vital to moving through the acute and intense initial presentation of anger.
-You will likely have sporadic moments of anger at the injustice of it all for as long as you draw breath, but you do not have to accept a life full of anger or behavior rooted in the emotion of it.
+You will likely have sporadic moments of anger at the injustice of it all for as long as you draw breath, but you do not have to accept a full life of anger or behavior rooted in the emotion of it.

 A healthy practice of self-care can be helpful in managing anger.
-If you find yourself holding on to a sense of bitterness or resentment for long periods of time, I would encourage you to talk through it and then embrace the idea of forgiveness and letting go of those feelings.
+If you find yourself holding on to a sense of bitterness or resentment for long periods of time, we encourage you to talk through it and then embrace the idea of forgiveness and letting go of those feelings.
 Forgiveness really is not about the person or situation you are forgiving.
 It is entirely about you and your emotional health.
 Holding on to anger, bitterness, and resentment is more damaging to you than it is to anyone else.
 When you let go of these valid emotions in the right time, it frees you and allows you to find the moments of peace, joy, and hope that the future still holds for you.

 BLAME, GUILT, AND SHAME

 The emotions surrounding blame, guilt, and shame are complex.
 Placing blame and feeling guilt or shame are often ways that parents try to make sense of their baby’s diagnosis or the loss of their baby.
 When you are not given clear answers as to why a diagnosis occurred or when there is not an answer as to why this happened to you, it can be second-nature to search for any answer that might satisfy those questions.
 Placing blame, though not fair or healthy, can feel like a valid option.
 Whether that blame is placed on a doctor or yourself or your significant other or something that did or did not happen, this blame can seem like an answer in a sea of unanswered questions.
-The reality is though that blame sows nothing but discord and discontentment.
+The reality is though, that blame sows nothing but discord and discontentment.
 It is important to know and remember that there is no answer that will ever satisfy you as a parent grieving your baby’s diagnosis or the loss of your child.

 “Shame is another common emotion experienced by parents facing the loss of their child.
 Where guilt implies that you have done something wrong, shame takes it to a more personal level.
 Shame implies that you are wrong, bad, broken, or somehow not good enough.
 Shame attacks one’s sense of value or identity.”